prainar/peer/06-posts/README.md

-# Day 3: Posts
+# Day 6: My Posts Listing and Details

 ## 🎯 Goal

-Build the **Posts** module of the Prok Professional Networking app.
-This module covers both frontend and backend for creating, displaying, and interacting with posts.
+Build the **My Posts** module of the Prok Professional Networking app.
+This module focuses on displaying a list of posts created by the logged-in user, showing post details (text, images, author, timestamp), and rendering them in a modern, user-friendly format.

 ## 📚 Learning Outcomes

-- Understand the core concepts of post creation and feed management in web applications.
+- Fetch and display only the logged-in user's posts from the backend API.
-- Implement a clean and modern UI for post creation and display using React and Tailwind CSS.
+- Render post details: text, images, author, timestamp, etc.
-- Integrate frontend components with a Flask backend API.
+- Implement a clean and modern UI for a user's post list using React and Tailwind CSS.
-- Learn best practices for component separation, API usage, and secure data handling.
+- Handle loading, error, and empty states gracefully.
-- Connect the backend to a database for persistent post storage.
+- (Optional) Support pagination or infinite scroll for large numbers of posts.

 ## 📸 Preview